len-sla/Time_series/README.md

 Getting familiar with time series data approach and models

 ### General info
 [Time Series](https://en.wikipedia.org/wiki/Time_series) is a collection of data points indexed based on the time they were collected.
-Most often, the data is recorded at regular time intervals.
+Often, the data is recorded at regular time intervals.
 What makes Time Series data special?
 Forecasting future Time Series values is a quite common problem in practice.
-Predicting the weather for the next week, the price of Bitcoins tomorrow, the number of your sales during Chrismas and future heart failure are common examples.
+Predicting the weather for the next week, the price of Bitcoins tomorrow, the number of your sales during X-mas  are common examples.
 Time Series data introduces a “hard dependency” on previous time steps, so the assumption that independence of observations doesn’t hold.
 What are some of the properties that a Time Series can have?
 Stationarity, seasonality, and autocorrelation are some of the properties of the Time Series.

  ###  [time_series_retail.ipynb ](time_series_retail.ipynb)
 As an input 2 years  sells data  from one of the online shops were taken and then resampled to 10 day period.
+From some intial reasearch seaborn it seemed like particuladays in the week, or weeks in the year could be good good distinguishing point
-Other time domains are also tried. piece of data looks like below:
+Other time domains are also tried.
+Piece of data looks like below:
 ![train df ](train-sample.PNG)

 ---